 - June 2011: Cummins hired an attorney to represent her.
 The attorney later withdrew stating she lies and her claims are false.

 - July 2011: Over the following months donations became nearly non-existent as Cummins is a search engine optimization expert and used “Google Bombs” to spread her horrendous defamation far and wide.

-- MC filed a retaliatory lawsuit in Federal Court, alleging Founder Amanda Lollar committed defamation against Cummins when Lollar defended BWS.
+- July 2011: Cummins filed a retaliatory lawsuit in Federal Court, alleging Founder Amanda Lollar committed defamation against Cummins when Lollar defended BWS.
 Insurance provided attorney representation for BWS in California.
-The case was dismissed.
+Cummins case against Lollar was dismissed with prejudice.

 - October 2011: Cummins appealed the above case against Amanda Lollar and lost her appeal.

 - June 2012: After a four-day trial where Cummins represented herself, BWS and Founder Amanda Lollar were awarded a judgement of 6.1 Million against Cummins.
 Click here to read the complete trial transcript.

 - June 2012: While at trial, Cummins served another lawsuit against Lollar, this time claiming a back injury after Cummins’ alleged bump on the head in 2010.
 (Bat World is being represented pro-bono in that case as well, and we fully expect it will be dismissed.)

 - Sept.
 2012: Cummins sued BWS’s expert witness at trial.
 The case was dismissed.